ms-iot/iot-core-azure-dm-client/docs/application-management.md

 #### Example 1

 The operator wishes to ensure that the Toaster app (with package family name `23983CETAthensQuality.IoTToasterSample`) and the GardenSprinkler app (`GardenSprinkler_kay8908908`) are installed on the device.
-Additionally, the operator wants to have the DogFeeder app (`DogFeeder_80615fge`) uninstalled from the device:
+Additionally, the operator wants to have the DogFeeder app (`DogFeeder_80615fge`) uninstalled from the device and all installed store applications reported:

 <pre>
 "desired" : {